alexbman30/Predicting-MLB-HOFers/README.md

 There are two directories in the repository.

 * 'data' contains the databank itself.
-If you are a user of the data, these are the files you need.

 Most of the data in the Databank is provided by Chadwick Baseball Bureau (http://www.chadwick-bureau.com).
 The data differ from the data the Bureau provides to its clients in that it contains less detail, is updated less frequently, and is provided on an as-is basis.

+*

 * 'Predicting_Pitchers.ipynb', 'Predicting_Catchers.ipynb', and 'Predicting_players.ipynb' contains the notebook detailing the process followed